IDmelon/documents/content/en/docs/software_and_hardware/idmelon_kiosk/deploy_idmelon_kiosk.md

     - **ExtensionEnabled:** Toggles browser extensions on (true) or off (false).
         Note: The Browser extension is required for the automation process.
 (When a card taps on the reader, the login automation will start).
     - **EndSessionConfirmation:** Prompts users for confirmation when ending a session if set to true.
+    - **RestartAppOnEndSession:** Restarts the Kiosk app on each end session to reload the app configs.
     - **ShowURLBar:** Displays (true) or hides (false) the browser's URL bar.
     - **ShowEndSessionButton:** Display (true) or hides (false) the end session button.
     - **ServerAddress:** Target server address (for dedicated environments).